uhyo/async-object-stack/docs/reference.md

 - This package loses most of its power if the `using` syntax is unavailable.
 You need to use either a runtime with native support or a transpiler that supports it.
 - If you use transpilers, you may also need to polyfill `Symbol.disposable`.

+## Supported Runtimes

+This package supports Node.js 18 and later.

+It is also possible to use this package with other runtimes that support importing `AsyncLocalStorage` from `node:async_hooks` (namely Deno and Bun).
+However, there is no guarantee that it will work correctly.

 ## `createAsyncObjectStack()`

 Creates an `AsyncObjectStack` instance.